gnoliyil/fuchsia/src/media/audio/services/device_registry/docs/index.md

 `ObserverServer` objects and `ControlServer` objects are referenced by the `Device` that they are observing/controlling.
-They are created by `Registry/CreateObserver` or `Controller/Create` calls, but the `Registry` or `Controller` that created them holds no reference to them.
+They are created by `Registry/CreateObserver` or `ControlCreator/Create` calls, but the `Registry` or `ControlCreator` that created them holds no reference to them.

 ### RingBufferServer